Geomap Visualization

 Data source

-You can select between different data sources for your visualization: system data tables and preconfigured Performance Analytics indicators.
+You select a data source for your visualization from system data tables.
 If you are changing your data source, the option list provides suggestions based on previous selections and items that match your search.

 Tables